 with Dennis Snow

-Snow began working for Disney as a ride operator back in 1979 and then went on to join the company’s management in the 1980’s.
-Today he consults with businesses of all types about how to build a better customer experience.
+Snow began work at Disney as a ride operator back in 1979 and then went on to join the company’s management in the 1980’s.
+Today he consults with businesses of all types about how to build a better experience.

-We won’t ruin the webinar for you—it goes into more depth, and includes some great personal anecdotes—but as a takeaway, here are three key customer experience lessons gleaned from Snow’s years at Disney, as well as some actionable processes you can put into practice to ensure consistent customer service behaviors across your entire organization.
+We won’t ruin the webinar for you—it goes into more depth, and includes some great personal anecdotes—but as a takeaway, here are three key lessons on offer from Snow’s years at Disney, as well as some actionable processes you can put into practice every single day to ensure consistent service behaviors across your entire organization.

 What makes Disney the happiest place on earth?

-When it comes to creating the perfect customer experience, Disney doesn’t always get it right.
+When it comes to creating the perfect experience, Disney doesn’t always get it right.
 They’re human, after all.
-But what Disney does better than most companies is to work towards a clearly defined objective: They want you to come back.
+The question is: what does Disney do better than most companies?
+The answer is they work towards a clearly defined objective: They want you to come back.

-As research revealed, it isn’t the rides that bring customers back to the Magic Kingdom.
+As research revealed, it isn’t the rides that make people return to the Magic Kingdom day after day.
 Instead, it’s the experience: The staff is friendly, the parks are clean and well-organized—and the rides are great too, of course.
 But Disney focuses on the moment you arrive at the park to the moment you leave and everything that happens in between.
 That is the Disney experience, and that’s what they’re selling.

 3 key principles at the heart of any service-driven organization